davidedc/Algebrite-website/constexpr-library-docs.md

 These invocations will append `/about.html` and `/posts/generator_from_date.html?2021-jan` to the list of pages that the compiler needs to process.
 The compilation results of these pages will be written to  `/about.html` and `/posts/2021-jan.html` respectively.

+Note that the compiler also rewrites all the links to generator page (`/posts/generator_from_date.html?2021-jan`) to the correct output HTMLs (`/posts/2021-jan.html`) - this ensures that the original and the final website look and work exactly the same when you use this feature.

 Think of the generator page as a function that takes input in url query string/hash and produces the intended page as output.
 Try to make this a pure function.

 Every page except the entry points will have a parent page which queued it for compilation.
 The queueing relationship between the pages will form a tree: